 This selling pressure eventually resulted in the Pound leaving the ERM, as well as considerable losses for the Bank of England to digest.
 You can read more on this story here.

-Japanese Official Intervention to Weaken Yen Also Unsuccessful so far
+Japanese official currency Intervention to Weaken Yen Also Unsuccessful so far

 Another notable example of the lack of success of central bank intervention policy is the exceptionally poor track record of the Bank of Japan or BOJ when it comes to weakening the strength of the Japanese Yen seen during the last three decades.